jonatasgrosman/findpapers/README.md

 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit-db 4 --token-ieee "$IEEE_TOKEN" --token-scopus "$SCOPUS_TOKEN"
 ```

 *Now everything is working as he expected, so it's time to do the final papers search.
-So he defines that he wanna collect only works published between 2000 and 2020.
+So he defines that he wants to collect only works published between 2000 and 2020.
 He also decides that he only wants papers collected from ACM, IEEE, and Scopus.*

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --token-ieee "$IEEE_TOKEN" --token-scopus "$SCOPUS_TOKEN" --since 2000-01-01 --until 2020-12-31 --databases "acm,ieee,scopus"